How to Journal Your Way to Clarity with God

 Future-you will need reminders of God's faithfulness.
 A journal full of answered prayers, confirmed directions, and moments of clarity becomes an anchor when doubt comes.

-"Then Samuel took a stone and set it up between Mizpah and Shen.
-He named it Ebenezer, saying, 'Thus far the Lord has helped us.'"
-(1 Samuel 7:12)
+“Then Samuel took a stone, and set it between Mizpeh and Shen, and called the name of it Ebenezer, saying, Hitherto hath the Lord helped us.”

 Your journal is your Ebenezer — a memorial of God's help.